 - Percentage of KPI Target Hit

 This tool will help you use data to tell the story of your year as you plan for what comes next.
-It will also be a helpful aid when it comes to setting realistic goals and accountability with your staff and key stakeholders.
+Likewise, it will also be helpful when it comes to setting realistic goals and accountability with your staff and key stakeholders.

 Know your data.